 In extreme cases, this can extend to personal liability for wrongdoing in an organisation.
 In Ireland, the duties of NEDs are set out in the Companies Act 2014, with an overarching requirement to act responsibly, in good faith and in the best interests of the organisation.

 ACCA members possess a range of skills that make them particularly suitable for NED roles.
-In recognition of this, ACCA Ireland operates Members for boards, an online service that allows ACCA members with board or committee experience to connect with organisations seeking new NEDs.

 The insights of three ACCA members who play NED roles in a range of organisations highlight both the rewards and sense of satisfaction they can bring, but also the fact that these are not positions to be taken on lightly.